abbylance/frontline-calendar/README.md

-This application helps people who work at Blackbaud support automatically put their on-call times on their calendars
+This application helps people who work at Blackbaud support in Austin automatically put their on-call times on their calendars